Emergency Medicine Volunteer Research Internship

 Education Days for Volunteer Research Interns

 On Education Days, members of the Emergency Department faculty give lectures on various issues related to healthcare and medical school-related experiences.
 Other perks include opportunities to participate in physician-led tours of departments and additional informational workshops.
-Previous Research Interns have given overwhelmingly positive feedback both on their time spent in the internship and on activities such as Education Days.
+Previous Research Interns have given positive feedback both on their time spent in the internship and on activities such as Education Days.
+Education days are more frequent during summer sessions than during spring and fall sessions.

 Past Education Days have featured: